Baby Food Sensitivity: How to Spot the Signs Early

 Abnormal stool patterns can indicate a food problem.
 Look for mucus or blood in your baby’s stool.
 Stools that are unusually watery or frothy may also be a red flag.
 Keeping a stool diary can help track these changes.

 Food sensitivities might lead to poor weight gain over time.
-Babies may refuse certain foods due to discomfort.
+Babies may refuse certain foods because of discomfort.
 This can result in reduced calorie intake and slower growth.
-Regular weight checks can help identify this issue early.
+Regular weight checks can help catch this issue early.

 How Do I Know If My Baby Has Food Sensitivity?
 Signs to Spot